 The vaginal fluid is collected, which is cultured to detect presence of trichomonas.

-Trichomonas infections are treated with antibiotics.
+Trichomonas infections are treated with antibiotics, most commonly with metronidazole and tinidazole.
 It could be in the form of pills or cream/gel.
 The mode of intake or application will be directed by your doctor.

 Apart from this you will be restricted to consume alcohol for 72 hours of taking the drug.